 Each winter her steep, gravel road left her cottage inaccessible except by foot, so Mom would park her car at the top of the cliff and carry her groceries down the hill in a small, red backpack, creeping along with ice cleats on her boots for traction and a ski pole in her hand for balance.

 I knew that I had to move her out of there.
 I offered to take her into my home an hour away with my husband and two children.
 I wanted to keep her from losing more weight, and protected from falling on the hill.

 Though at first cheerful and grateful for my help, my mother grew sullen and withdrawn, and I quickly felt overwhelmed working, taking care of my children and tending to Mom.
-In the months she lived with me I learned my first tough lesson as a "sandwich generation" caregiver—I couldn't be a superwoman.
+In the short time she lived with us I learned my first tough lesson as a "sandwich generation" caregiver—I couldn't be a superwoman.

 Inside the Dementia Epidemic chronicles the challenges I faced over eight years as my mother's dementia worsened, and how I sought help.
 She lived in assisted living, a rehab center, a "memory care" facility for people with dementia, and a nursing home.
 Our years together presented twists and turns that I never expected, transforming our relationship and affecting me profoundly.

-Click here to read the Preface, three sample chapters, and one of the appendices ("Medications Approved to Relieve Symptoms of Alzheimer's Disease").
+Click here to read the Preface, three sample chapters, and one of the appendixes ("Medications Approved to Relieve Symptoms of Alzheimer's Disease").

 “Martha’s greatest gift to readers is that of optimism—that caregiving can deepen love, that dementia can be fought, and that families can be strengthened.
 Her book is appealing, enlightening, inspiring."

 —Barry J. Jacobs, Psy.D., author of "The Emotional

 Yourself and Your Family While Helping an